Miltown (band)

 Miltown was an American short-lived American rock band from Boston, Massachusetts, United States.

 Biography

 The band was formed in 1995 by Jonah Jenkins (Only Living Witness, Milligram, Raw Radar War) and was signed by Larry Jacobson to Irving Azoff’s Giant Records, aka Revolution Records.

 Miltown recorded several demo tapes on their own with guitarist/producer Brian McTernan and guitarist Matt Squire, releasing a CDEP (Hydra Head Records), two 7” vinyl records and one album for Revolution Records with producer Toby Wright which was never released.

 After protracted internal and record label disputes, the group subsequently split.
 Jenkins went on to provide vocals for Milligram and Raw Radar War.

 Tales of Never Letting Go (unreleased album)

 Tales of Never Letting Go was recorded in 1998 and was supposed to be the debut album of Miltown but, due to record label conflicts and negative intra-band dynamics, the band split up before the release.
-Up to now the album has never been released.
+On September 5th 2025, the band finally released the album.